 Once your transfer is approved, you will be responsible for making the necessary arrangements to move to your new location.
 While it may take some effort to coordinate everything, requesting a transfer via OneWalmart is a straightforward process that can be completed entirely online.

 Will I make more money if I move to a different store?

 The amount of money you make per hour at your job is called your wage.
-Your wage is based on the type of job you have and how long you have been working there.
+Your wage is based on your job type and how long you have been working there.
 Sometimes, people who transfer to a different store within the same company can get a raise in their hourly wage.
 This is because they may be moving to a more senior position, such as store manager.